| Welcome to

 cobaloximes immobilised on dye-sensitised

 March 2014.
 Austrian delegation including the CEO of OMV Group (Gerhard Roiss), the Austrian Federal Minister of Science, Research and Economy (Reinhold Mitterlehner) and Christoph Dichand (Editor-in-Chief of Kronen Zeitung) visited our laboratory.
 Three days of filming for a documentary on our work (to Doppler, Pictures & Outreach).
+2014 Christian Doppler Lectures in Cambridge (to Doppler).
 Review on 'photoelectrochemistry of Photosystem II' accepted in Chem.
 Soc.
 Rev. (to paper).February 2014.
 Masaru appointed as Assistant Professor at Hokkaido University (Japan).
 Christine accepts offer for Assistant Professorship at the University of New Hampshire (USA), where she will start in Summer 2015.
-Erwin recipient of 2014 RSC Bioinorganic Group (IBDG) Young Investigator Award.
+Erwin recipient of 2014 RSC Bioinorganic Group (IBDG) Young Investigator Award (link).
 Katherine and Ahu receive NanoForum Fellowships.
 Two-year evaluation of our Christian Doppler Laboratory takes place in Cambridge.
-Collaborative paper with Jeremy Baumberg's group on 'Inverse opal AZO-BiVO4 hybrid electrodes for solar water oxidation' appears online (to paper).
+Collaborative paper with Jeremy Baumberg's group on 'Inverse opal AZO-BiVO4 hybrid electrodes for solar water oxidation' appears in Energy Environ.
+Sci. (to paper).
 Our first outreach video about our research and laboratory appears online (link).

 January 2014.
 David Palm (University of Pittsburgh) awarded Churchill MPhil scholarship (he will join us in October 2014 - link).
 David W.'s paper on 'Electrochemical Molecular Catalyst Screening' accepted in Phys.
 Chem.
 Chem.
 Phys. (to paper).
 The group receives new lab space for Materials Chemistry.
 Group joins COST Action TD1102 (PHOTOTECH).
 Group part of two 10-year Centres for Doctoral Training funded by EPSRC (Functional and Sustainable Nano & Graphene Technology).